egaudrain/TMST/README.md

 ## How to cite this repository

-This repository can be cited as follows:
+The original repository can be cited as follows:

 L. Varnet (2023).
 "Temporal Modulation Spectrum Toolbox: A Matlab toolbox for the computation of amplitude- and f0- modulation spectra and spectrograms."